Kate Shoemaker

 Kate Shoemaker (born August 25, 1987) is an American Paralympic equestrian.
-She represented the United States at the 2020 Summer Paralympics.
+She represented the United States at the 2020 and 2024 Summer Paralympics.

 Career

 Shoemaker made her World Equestrian Games debut in 2018 and won a bronze medal in the individual para-dressage freestyle grade IV event.
 She again competed at the World Championships in 2022 where she won a silver medal in the individual para-dressage freestyle grade IV event, and a bronze medal in the team para-dressage event.

 Shoemaker represented the United States at the 2020 Summer Paralympics and won a bronze medal in the team event, alongside Rebecca Hart and Roxanne Trunnell.
+She again represented the United States at the 2024 Summer Paralympics and won a bronze medal in the individual freestyle test grade IV event.

 Personal life

 Shoemaker suffers from white matter lesions from periventricular ischemia causing motor control dysfunction, muscle weakness, and spasms on the right side of her body.

 She is also an equine veterinarian and runs her own practice, Velocity Equine Sports Medicine, in Wellington, Florida.